Newk's Eatery: Corporate history

 Newk's Eatery was founded in 2004 as Newk's Express Café by father and son chefs, Don and Chris Newcomb, with the first store opening in Oxford, Mississippi.
-Newcomb and Newcomb had previously created and sold the restaurant chain McAlister's Deli.
+Before establishment of Newks, Don and Chris Newcomb had previously created and sold their restaurant chain McAlister's Deli to Focus Brand.

 In 2013, the company rebranded itself as Newk's Eatery.
 In addition to the updated name, the company introduced a fresh design to its logo.

 The business was bought by private equity firm Sentinel Capital Partners in 2014 for an undisclosed amount, identifying the chain's opportunity for growth as a driving factor in the decision to acquire the company.
 Sentinel, which specializes in buying and building companies, implemented a plan for rapid growth.
 Shortly after its acquisition by Sentinel, Newk's announced plans to grow to more than 300 units by 2018.

 Today, over 100 Newk's locations operate in 13 U.S. states.
 The company is headquartered in Jackson, Mississippi.
 Newk's announced $141 million in revenue in 2014.